The Invasive Plant Problem

 The reason we do not perform our herbicide applications in the spring is the herbicide needs to translocate to the plant’s root system.
 During spring, sap flows are sending energy up from the plant’s roots out to their branches to grow new leaves.
 This upward flow of energy works against a systemic herbicide making its way to a plant’s roots.

-There are some plants like Garlic Mustard Weed whose live cycle is over by the summer.
+There are some plants like Garlic Mustard Weed whose life cycle is over by the summer.
 In cases like these spring management is necessary for their effective control.

 Maintenance